2015–16 North American winter: Mid-February cold wave

 Predicted average temperature departure for Sunday, Feb.
 14. Note the large area of dark blue and purple over the Northeast, signifying very cold temperatures.

 During mid-February, record-breaking cold temperatures swung across the Northeast United States and southeastern Canada.
 On 13 February 2016, Whiteface Mountain underwent a record windchill of -114 F, while in Boston, Massachusetts, the temperature dropped to -9 F, the coldest since 1957.
 The windchill descended to -36 F, surpassing the previous record by 6 F. In Toronto, Ontario, the NBA All-Star Weekend took place in temperatures of -23 C and wind chills near -40 C, causing some players and visitors to complain about the cold.
 The recorded temperatures were the coldest recorded since a very similar cold wave impacted the region exactly a year prior.
 In New York City, the temperature in Central Park gets below 0 F for the first time since January 19, 1994, and the windchill at JFK Airport on February 14 at 6:30am hit -19 F. The low of -1 F set a record for the coldest Valentines Day on record.
 Bridgeport, Connecticut experienced its coldest February temperature, and 2nd coldest all time temperature, at -6 F. Meanwhile, Binghamton hit -18 F. Windchills in Worcester, Massachusetts sunk to -44 F.

 In spite of -1 F temperatures in New York on February 14, by February 16, the temperature reached 54 F. Meanwhile, despite Toronto having a windchill on February 14 of -34 C, the next day it felt like -1 C.

-Late February tornado outbreak
+Late February storm complex

 On February 23, a low-pressure area developed near the east end of Texas and began to track northeastwards into the Mid-Atlantic States in the early hours of February 24.
 During this period, it also began to interact with some cold air on the back side of it, producing snow and ice in parts of the Ohio Valley, dumping as much as 17.0 in of snow.
 At the same time, ahead of the cold front, severe thunderstorms developed ahead of it, which would eventually lead to the second largest tornado outbreak of the month of February.